kumarvemu/Claims-ui/README.md

-# quick-small-claims-ui
+# small-claims-ui
-Quick Small Claims UI React application
+ Small Claims UI React application

-Used as the front end for the Quick Small Claims Java Spring Boot application as part of Full Stack Development training course Summer 2022
+Used as the front end for the  Small Claims Java Spring Boot application as part of Full Stack Development training course Summer 2022

 # Read Me to be completed!!